Multi-Height Modular Coffee Platforms: Complete Guide for Modern Coffee Spaces

 Flexible Workspace Layouts

-Hybrid work models introduced after 2023 continue to influence office design.
-Coffee platforms are now often placed in shared social zones rather than isolated kitchen corners.
+Hybrid work models have changed office design.
+Coffee platforms are now placed in shared social areas rather than isolated kitchen spaces.

 Compact Urban Designs